tbali0524/playground-c2779db2/markdowns/intro.md

 * Finding bugs (_XDebug_)
 * Checking and fixing the coding style (_PHP CodeSniffer, Php CS Fixer_)
 * Static code analysis to catch bugs BEFORE you run the code (_PhpStan_)
+* Extra: Some great CodinGame-specific tools and websites by the community

+We will also very briefly touch some tools that are less relevant for CodinGame puzzles, but can be important in other projects:

 * Using a dependency manager (_Composer_)
-* Extra: Some great CodinGame-specific tools and web-pages by the community
-* Some other tools: unit testing, documentation generation, ... (_PHPUnit, phpDocumentor_)
+* Unit testing (_PHPUnit_)
+* Generating documentation (_phpDocumentor_)

-We will not discuss any puzzle or algorithm or the `PHP` language itself here, the topic is solely the dev environment and tooling.
-While the specific discussion is for `PHP`, most topics are applicable for other languages (although with a different toolset).
-My goal with this article is NOT to provide a full tutorial for each tool, I will just highlight them and show how _I_ use them with my CG activities.
+My goal with this article is NOT to provide a full tutorial for each tool, I will really just highlight the basics (with an extra emphasis on __why__ to use them), and show how I personally use them with my CG activities.
 Links are provided for further study.

+I will not discuss any puzzle, algorithm, or the `PHP` language itself here, the topic is solely the dev environment and tooling.
+While the specific discussion is for `PHP`, most topics (especially the _Why?_ parts) are valid for other languages (although with a different specific toolset).

 ## Contributions welcome